 - > Switch the truck on.
-See "Turning the truck on and off" if necessary. - > Raise the fork arms so that any load is clear of the around. - > Move the control handle into its operating range (A).
+See "Turning the truck on and off" if necessary. - > Ensure correct position in the operator compartment with both feet on the floor plate. - Raise the fork arms so that any load is clear of the ground.